Property management workflows do not fail at the task level. They fail at the system level.

 This friction is especially noticeable for PMCs with varied portfolios.
 Princeton Management, which oversees more than 150 multifamily and commercial properties, previously relied on whiteboards, paper inspections, and scattered tools to manage hundreds of vendors across its operations.
 Without a standardized process, vendor onboarding created recurring delays and made it difficult for teams to coordinate work consistently across properties.

 After adopting NetVendor, Princeton replaced manual, paper-based onboarding steps with a connected, mobile-first system that streamlined vendor coordination and improved visibility for every property team.
-NetVendor’s vendor-first compliance approach, which includes collecting COIs directly from insurance agents, eliminated the slowdowns caused by manual paperwork and accelerated every downstream workflow.
+A vendor-first compliance approach that collects COIs directly from insurance agents eliminates paperwork delays and accelerates onboarding.
 The result was faster onboarding, clearer communication, and a more efficient vendor process across the entire portfolio.

 Workflow 2: COI and Insurance Tracking in Spreadsheets That Increase Operational Inefficiency

-COI tracking is one of the most common sources of operational inefficiency.
+Insurance tracking is not an administrative task.
+It is a primary control point for vendor risk.
 Spreadsheets introduce slow reviews, human error, unclear version control, and missing expiration alerts.
-These early workflow issues often trace back to deeper structural bottlenecks inside property operations, many of which are rooted in how operational efficiency breaks down as portfolios scale.
+These early workflow issues often trace back to deeper structural bottlenecks inside property operations, many of which are rooted in operational efficiency breakdown at scale.

 Manual COI and insurance tracking creates three major problems: